My 26 Years working for Canada - a personal Review

 Sometimes we went up on a mountain before or after a meeting - Whistler, 2002

 Back to year one with a total of six trips to Canada, lots of learnings, unpleasant meetings with two airlines, and a few incidents with German tour operators that I could have easily done without.
 I almost got hit during my first big travel event (no kidding) by a German tour operator.
-He was upset about the fact that I had interviewed one of his competitors on the stage.
+He was upset that I had interviewed one of his competitors on the stage.
 I had done this because that competitor was one of Germany's most successful skiers who had won a World Cup race in Quebec.
-After that, he had become a tour operator and could talk nicely about his skiing experiences in Canada..
+After that, he became a tour operator and could talk nicely about his skiing experiences in Canada.
 Not everyone seemed to understand this, though.
 A few years later, the guy who had been about to hit me (someone went in between) went out of business.
-I have to say that my pity was sort of limited.
+I have to say that my pity was limited.

-Another tour operator threatened to take me to court since some of our collateral had not arrived in time at a consumer show.
-"If the stuff is not here until noon, I will take legal actions against you."
+Another tour operator threatened to take me to court since some of our collateral had not arrived at a consumer show in time.
+"If the stuff is not here until noon, I will take legal action against you."
 Lovely people.
 Ah, the brochures arrived shortly after, and I did not end up in jail ;-).

-Some of the German representatives of Canadian Provinces counted how often "their" specific region was mentioned in Canada brochures.
+Some German representatives of Canadian Provinces counted how often "their" specific region was mentioned in Canada brochures.
 If not all of them were treated equally, I had a problem.
-And never forget to mention any partners who participate in your promotions.
-This happened a few times to me, making me feel like the most guilty man on earth.
-Well, life is an everlasting learning process, isn't it?
+Always remember to mention any partners who participate in your promotions.
+This happened a few times, making me feel like the most guilty man on earth.
+Well, life is an everlasting learning process.

 Working for Destination Canada